Ribollita recipe + tips and infos for the traditional tuscan soup

 - Chard can be easily replaced with spinaches.

-- My grandma never used zucchine, and my mom likes to add a bit of dried chili peppers.
+- My grandma never used zucchine so I don’t, and my mom taught me to add a bit of dried chili peppers to balance the flavors.

-- I have heard some people is adding a fistful of diced pancetta or a piece of prosciutto to the onion sautè.
+- I know that some people is adding a fistful of diced pancetta or a piece of prosciutto to the onion sauté.
 I personally prefer to keep it vegan as it was originally born and made for centuries.

-- Don’t use canned cannellini beans.
-I know it’s a bore using dried beans, as they need to be soaked for one night and then cooked for a couple of hours, but they are definitely more tasty.
-Canned beans suck!
+Don’t use canned cannellini beans.
+I know it’s a bore using dried beans, as they need to be soaked for one night and then cooked for a couple of hours.
+Instead canned beans are ready to use, but they really taste different.
+Dried beans actually taste ten times better!

-- The best tuscan kale is the one picked after the first winter freezes.
+The best tuscan kale is the one picked after the first winter freezes.
 Must be thick and crunchy, with a bright dark green color.
 If it looks floppy or the margins are yellowish this mean it’s not fresh anymore.
-The big inner rib is pretty sinewy and I usually remove it.
-For more infos and recipes read my post about Tuscan kale.

-- The bread must be the typical tuscan bread, which is rustic, saltless and with big holes.
+The bread should be the typical tuscan bread, which is rustic, saltless and with big holes.
 With common salted bread the result won’t be the same.

-- About extra virgin olive oil: read my post about everything you should know about extra virgin olive oil.
+About extra virgin olive oil: it’s really part of the magic, a great extra virgin olive oil makes the difference.
+Don’t use a cheap one, or a non-extra virgin.
+For more information, read my post about everything you should know about extra virgin olive oil.